pepstock-org/Charba/README.md

  * add label options to `BoxAnnotation` class.
  * enable to set a content by `Canvas` instance to `LineLabel` options.
  * enable to set the `position` of the `LineLabel` options as percentage of the line dimension.
+ * add `drawActiveElementsOnTop` property to point options and configuration, and to lining and bubble datasets.

 License
 -------